-Anyway we enjoyed a lovely stay at the Bethsaida, the beds were large, cosy and comfortable.
-The b&b itself was luxurious and the breakfast was absolutely delicious, we chose from full English, to fresh fruit to overnight soaked oats for porridge.
-I was set for the day.
-I caught a taxi to the location that the wedding party were going to meet at an ungodly hour, the party was to set off in canoes and some of them were going to swim.
+For faraway locations I like to stay the night, as I don’t want to take any chances on public transport or traffic.
+The next morning I caught a taxi to the location that the wedding party were going to meet at, the party was to set off in canoes and some of them were going to swim.
 I managed to capture some of the party before shivering to death!
-The rockstar bride dove into the water, followed quickly by her husband to be.
+The bride dove into the water, followed quickly by her husband to be.
 A few of their friends jumped in after them and a few followed the map on foot with me.
 I arrived near the venue where Morgan the bride, would get out of the water.
-I could hear them splashing in the water, followed closely by a few friends, I prepared myself .. as they swam elegantly past me!
-Argh!
-Panic took over me and I shouted incoherently at Morgan’s friends “where are they going??” they pointed over the bridge.
-I ran the opposite way around the canoe shack , past Cardigan Castle and over the bridge, the bride and groom swimming like tiny pooh sticks under the bridge.
-I ran around the boat house and positioned myself for the third time that morning for a grand entrance.
-I had seconds to prep my camera, and my footing.
+I could hear them splashing in the water, followed closely by a few friends, I prepared myself .. as they swam elegantly past me.
+The wedding party informed me of the couples last minute change of plan, they pointed over the bridge where they would exit the water.
+I ran the opposite way around the canoe shack , past Cardigan Castle and over the bridge, the bride and groom swimming under the bridge.
+I positioned myself for a grand entrance.
+My fashion photography background meant I was prepared for unusual and fast changing situtions.

 If you would like to discuss wedding photography, please get in touch.